Marilyn Gladu

-Marilyn Gladu (née McInerney; born 1962) is a Canadian politician who has been the Conservative Member of Parliament for Sarnia—Lambton since 2015.
-She was elected to the House of Commons in the 2015 Canadian federal election and served in Andrew Scheer's Official Opposition in the 42nd Parliament of Canada.
+Marilyn Gladu (born 1962) is a Canadian politician who has been the member of Parliament (MP) for Sarnia—Lambton—Bkejwanong since 2015.
+Elected as a Conservative, she crossed the floor to the Liberals in April 2026.

-Career

-Gladu was a professional engineer who worked for Dow Chemical for 21 years, in a variety of roles locally and globally.
-She then became engineering manager and subsequently the director of engineering at Suncor before taking a consultant role at WorleyParsons.
-During her career, Gladu was the chair for the Canadian Society of Chemical Engineers locally, and the national director of science and industrial policy for the same organization.
-She has been on the dean's advisory council for the Faculty of Engineering at Queen's University.
+Political career

-In 2016, she sponsored a private member's bill (C-277), "An Act providing for the development of a framework on palliative care in Canada" which became law in December 2017.
+In 2016, Gladu sponsored a private member's bill (C-277), "An Act providing for the development of a framework on palliative care in Canada" which became law in December 2017.

-Gladu was named a Fellow of the Canadian Academy of Engineers and a Fellow of Engineers Canada in 2017.

-She currently serves as the Official Opposition's critic for civil liberties.
-She previously served as critic for health and as chair of the Standing Committee on the Status of Women.
-Under the previous leadership of Rona Ambrose, Gladu was the Official Opposition critic for science.
+Prior to changing parties, she served as the Official Opposition critic for civil liberties.
+She previously served as critic for health and as chair of the Standing Committee on the Status of Women from 2016-2017 and 2020-2021.
+Under the leadership of Rona Ambrose, Gladu was the Official Opposition critic for science.

-She was a "vocal adversary" of the Liberal government's plan to legalize cannabis, and read a poem to that effect, urging MPs to "keep our great country safe from all the weed."
+Gladu was opposed to the Liberal government's plan to legalize cannabis.
+In the House of Commons, she read a poem urging MPs to "keep our great country safe from all the weed."

 In the October 2019 election, she was elected for a second term for the Sarnia—Lambton riding.
 In January 2020, she declared her intention to run in the 2020 Conservative Party of Canada leadership election.
-She was disqualified by the Conservative party on March 25, 2020.
+She was unable to obtain enough signatures and raise enough funds to pay the deposit, so her name did not appear on the ballot.

 In February 2020, she suggested that the Canadian government should send in the military to end the pipeline protests along railways.